Day 1, 16:00, Boston

 She swallowed the mouthful she was gnawing on.
 "No, I think we should move"

-"They'll have expected us to leave Boston tonight anyway.
+"They'll have expected us to leave Boston tonight.
 They're not going to comb the entire city when we're probably on the road.
 I'd rather risk a couple of hours of rest here and head out in the morning"

-"Sure and after very subtly using my last name to order food for this room, it is obviously safer than hitting the road," she didn't feel the need to tone down the sarcasm, "Seriously, after the ambush this morning, it's too dangerous to stay put in Boston and just wait for them to pick up on our trail."
+"And after very subtly using my last name to order food for this room, it is much safer than hitting the road," she didn't feel the need to tone down the sarcasm, "After the ambush this morning, it's too dangerous to stay in Boston and just wait for them to pick up on our trail."

 She wasn't convinced.
 So she did what she knew best, stood and checked the window for any sign of movement in the road below.

 "This is the Night World.
 I know when I need to worry.
 During daylight it's fine but in an hour latest they'll be everywhere.
 We should go," she objected, still gazing down the back street for any telltale signs of movement.

 "Relax," he stepped behind her, "If anybody should stumble in on us, I'll handle it"

 She twisted around to face him with narrowed eyes screaming her disagreement, and said, "No. There are not going to be any ifs.
 I don't care if you have a reputation that has others bowing at your feet because that's not going to happen much longer when word gets out.
 We're being hunted and I'm not going to take chances!"

 Quinn took her by the waist then and pushed her up against the window ledge, "Listen to me.
 If you don't calm down I'm going to knock you out," he warned her in a tone that did not need further provocation.